State-of-the-Art Wound Care Services

 What to expect from the first appointment

 Patients are mostly referred by their primary care physician, and the program operates by appointment.
-Upon referral to a Healogics Wound Care Center, patients undergo a thorough diagnostic examination to identify the type of wound you have and the underlying problems causing the wound.
-The initial appointment consists of a full assessment to determine the etiology of the wound, the appropriate classification and size of the wound, the overall health status of the patient and the patient’s ability to comply with needed therapies.
+Upon referral to our Wound Care Center, patients undergo a thorough diagnostic examination to identify the type of wound you have and the underlying problems causing the wound.
+The initial appointment consists of a full assessment to determine the etiology of the wound, the appropriate classification and size of the wound, the overall health status of the patient, and the patient’s ability to comply with needed therapies.

 Based on the evaluation, a customized treatment plan is developed to optimize the therapies best suited to address the patient’s needs.
 Wound size and depth are documented at the initial visit, and again at each subsequent visit.
 Some of the diagnostic modalities which may be used include: